WKU Summer Forensic Institute | July 13 – 21, 2019

 Register for the SFI!

-As of 4 May 2018 we have added the option for commuters to add a food card (at our cost) to eat with everyone else in the cafeteria.
+Commuters have the option to add a food card (at our cost, which is less than the public price) to eat with everyone else in the cafeteria during lunch and dinner.
 Without this addition, parents would need to provide their child cash each day, which is often mis-spent on snacks.

 Please mail the form back to us, along with your payment.
 We will immediately register you, and email you a verification.
 If you have any questions about registration or about the camp experience, just email our director, Ganer Newman | email@example.com |